 Many four- and five-star hotels are able to offer the highest level of accommodation, facilities and services to visiting delegates.
-Major brands such as Intercontinental, Hilton, Le Meridien, Radisson, Corinthia and Westin all have hotels in the beachfront city of St Julians, giving organisers a choice of modern amenities including meeting rooms, conference facilities and up-to-date technology.
-The Excelsior Grand Hotel in Valletta or the Palace Hotel in Sliema are both equally well suited for meetings and conferences.
-The short distances between localities also means that delegates can be accommodated in different hotels, as travel times between towns rarely exceed 15 minutes.
+The country has some 4,000 rooms in five-star hotels alone.
+Major brands such as Hilton, Westin, Radisson and Intercontinental all have hotels in the beachfront city of St Julian’s, giving organisers a choice of modern amenities, including meeting rooms, conference facilities and up-to-date technology.
+The five-star hotel Xara Palace and Xara Lodge in Rabat, as well as the hotels of the Corinthia Group, are equally well suited for meetings and smaller conferences.
+The short distances between localities also mean that delegates can be accommodated in different hotels, as travel times between towns rarely exceed 15 minutes.
 Malta International Airport is located less than 30 minutes away from most hotels.

 Malta is also closer to your home base than you may think.
 National carrier Air Malta and many other airlines offer direct flights to the island.
-Just a three-hour plane ride from London and two to two and a half hours from other major European destinations, Malta offers a Mediterranean climate and glorious scenery that allows plenty of outdoor activities.
+Just a three-hour plane ride from London and two to two-and-a-half hours from other major European destinations, Malta offers a Mediterranean climate and glorious scenery that allows plenty of outdoor activities.
 This means conference and meeting delegates will enjoy every moment of their time on the island.
-They can visit Malta’s several World Heritage Sites such as megalithic temples and the country’s capital Valletta, dive in the pristine waters surrounding the island or take a ramble across Malta’s countryside.
-Options for sporting activities and team building exercises are limitless and include tennis, golf and rock climbing, as well as a treasure hunt in the ancient city of Mdina or a jeep safari on Gozo, Malta’s smaller sister island, which is just a 20-minute ferry trip away.
+They can visit Malta’s several World Heritage Sites, such as megalithic temples, and the country’s capital, Valletta; dive in the crystalline waters surrounding the island or take a nature ramble across Malta’s countryside.
+Options for sport activities and team-building exercises are limitless and include tennis, golf and rock climbing, as well as a treasure hunts in the ancient city of Mdina, or a jeep safari on Gozo, Malta’s smaller sister island, which is just a 20-minute ferry trip away.

-Malta’s government actively supports business tourism, and the Malta Tourism Authority offers a variety of services designed to help event organisers.
-The country’s Destination Management Companies (DMCs) are committed to offer excellent services and the MTA issues quality seals to those companies that excel in quality and professionalism.
-Malta is also excellent value for money, distinguishing the island from its European neighbours.
+Conventions Malta offers a variety of services designed to help event organisers. www.conventionsmalta.com provides specific information on the 64 certified destination management companies (DMCs), hotels, facilities, service providers and venues, audio visual companies, exhibition stand designers and event organisers.
+Malta is also excellent value for money.
 Most smaller venues such as palazzos and hotel ballrooms can be rented for around €2,000 a day, while hotel rates in the off-peak season can be as low as €40 a night.